 Step # 1

-Your header bidding vendor that positions itself as an SSP or ad exchange (Google Ad Manager, Index Exchange, etc.) provides you with a JS code.
+Your vendor company that positions itself as an SSP or ad exchange (Google Ad Manager, Index Exchange, etc.) provides you with a JS code.
 This code is a wrapper (framework, container) that you put in the <head> section of your website.

 Step # 2